 Collection of Revenue.
 The County will operate and maintain the System and conduct its affairs so as to entitle it at all times to receive and enforce payment to it of sewage disposal charges payable (i) pursuant to the ordinance or ordinances establishing a tariff of rates and charges for sewage disposal services and (ii) under any Service Agreement that the County has now or may hereafter enter into and to entitle the County to collect all revenues derived from the operation of the System.
-The County will not release the obligations of any person, corporation or political subdivision under such tariff of rates and charges or the Service Agreements and will at all times, to the extent permitted by law, defend, enforce, preserve and protect the rights and privileges of the County and of the registered owners of the Parity Bonds under or with respect thereto.
+The County will not release the obligations of any person, corporation or political subdivision under such tariff of rates and charges or the Service Agreements and will at all times, to the extent permitted by law, defend, enforce, preserve and protect the rights and privileges of the County and of the Registered Owners of the Bonds under or with respect thereto.

-In accordance with RCW 35.58.200(3), the County will require any county, city, special district or other political subdivision to discharge to the System all sewage collected by that entity from any portion of the Seattle metropolitan area that can drain by gravity flow into facilities of the System that serve such areas if the County Council declares that the health, safety or welfare of the people within the metropolitan area require such action.
+In accordance with RCW 35.58.200(3), the County will require any County, city, special district or other political subdivision to discharge to the System all sewage collected by that entity from any portion of the Seattle metropolitan area that can drain by gravity flow into facilities of the System that serve such areas if the County Council declares that the health, safety or welfare of the people within the metropolitan area require such action.

 Legal Authority.
-The County has full legal right, power and authority to adopt the Bond Ordinance, to sell, issue and deliver the Bonds as provided therein, and to carry out and consummate all other transactions contemplated by the Bond Ordinance.
+The County has full legal right, power and authority to adopt the Bond Ordinance, to sell, issue and deliver the Bonds as provided in the Bond Ordinance, and to carry out and consummate all other transactions contemplated by the Bond Ordinance.

 Due Authorization.
-By all necessary official action, the County has duly authorized and approved the execution and delivery of, and the performance by the County of its obligations contained in, the Bonds and in the Bond Ordinance and the consummation by it of all other transactions necessary to effectuate the Bond Ordinance in connection with the issuance of Bonds, and such authorizations and approvals are in full force and effect and have not been amended, modified or supplemented in any material respect.
+By all necessary official action prior to or concurrently with the passage of the Bond Ordinance, the County has duly authorized and approved the execution and delivery of, and the performance by the County of its obligations contained in, the Bonds and in the Bond Ordinance and the consummation by it of all other transactions necessary to effectuate the Bond Ordinance in connection with the issuance of Bonds, and such authorizations and approvals are in full force and effect and have not been amended, modified or supplemented in any material respect.